preciofishbone/OmniaDocsG2/blocks/faq/index.rst

 LAYOUT and WRITE
 ********************
-The LAYOUT tab contains general settings, see: :doc:`General Block Settings </blocks/general-block-settings/index>`
+The LAYOUT tab contains general settings, see: :doc:`General block settings </blocks/general-block-settings/index>`

 The following settings are available on the WRITE tab: